Boulder Opal Oval Cabochon Australian Boulder nr.15 media thumbnails

 Treatment Untreated

-Unique Piece Yes — numbered piece nr.
-15, unrepeatable
+Unique piece Yes — numbered piece nr.15, unique

 Piece Characteristics

-Boulder opal is distinguished from black or white opal by its inseparable matrix: the opal vein formed within a concretion of ferruginous sandstone (ironstone) and cannot be separated from it without destroying the piece.
-This is a geological characteristic, not a defect: the matrix provides additional structural stability to the opal and creates a visual contrast between the vitality of the play of color and the solidity of the host rock.
+Boulder opal differs from black or white opal due to its inseparable matrix: the opal vein formed within a ferruginous sandstone (ironstone) concretion and cannot be separated from it without destroying the piece.

 Specific characteristics of this piece: